A lumbar puncture is an exam done to evaluate the spinal fluid, which is located within the spinal column.

 Procedure time: 30-60 minutes

-Patient Prep Preparation Instructions:
+Patient Prep Preparation for a Lumbar Puncture:

 - Do not eat or drink 2 hours prior to your test.